I was born a real Looker.

 I was so used to looking awful all the time, that once I got older I kept the trend going.
 My parents did not interfere.
 This was not wise.

-Back in the 70s & 80s, parents were rather lax about things like appearance or safety, so they also did not do stuff like “Pay attention to the children” or “Wonder whether appropriate decisions were being made by anyone in the household.”
+Back in the 70s and 80s, parents were rather lax about things like appearance or safety, so they also did not do stuff like “pay attention to the children” or “wonder whether appropriate decisions were being made by anyone in the household.”
 It means our family albums are full of pictures like this one, which raises so many questions:

 1. Why is a 9yo girl (me) in an old man’s Navy hat?